mcarvin8/ava-sf-devops/README.md

 The Apex classes and triggers will only be scanned for test annotations if the package.xml contains apex classes or triggers.

+If an Apex Test class is in your package.xml, the script will automatically append the test class name to the run tests string instead of searching for annotations.
+Annotations are only needed in the main Apex Classes and Apex Triggers.

 ## Branch Protection

 ### Validation Merge Request Pipelines